Puk Lyng Thomsen

-Puk Lyng Thomsen (born 15 April 1998) is a Danish amateur golfer.
-She won the 2017 French Ladies Amateur and finished second individually in the 2016 Espirito Santo Trophy.
+Puk Lyng Thomsen (born 15 April 1998) is a Danish professional golfer.
+As an amateur she won the 2017 French Ladies Amateur and finished second individually in the 2016 Espirito Santo Trophy.

 Amateur career

 Thomsen was born in Frederikshavn in 1998 and started playing golf when she was seven years old.
 At the age of 13, she was picked for the national team.
 By the time she accepted a golf scholarship to Florida State University in 2018, she was one of the most accomplished junior golfers in the world, and at 17th spot in the World Amateur Golf Rankings one of the top ranked players to ever sign for Florida State University.

 Thomsen won the Danish Junior Matchplay Championship in 2011 and won her first international tournament in 2012, the Öijared Junior Open in Sweden.
 The next year, she appeared for Denmark in the European Young Masters and the European Girls' Team Championship.
 She appeared in the European Ladies' Team Championship six times between 2014 and 2019.
 In 2015, when it was held at Helsingør Golf Club in her home country, she won the individual stroke play qualifying event.
 She carded rounds of 71 and 65 to finish a single shot ahead of England's Alice Hewson and Finland's Matilda Castren, and in the process jumped into a tie for second place on the European Ranking behind leader Agathe Laisne.

 As a result, Thomsen played for Team Europe in the 2015 Junior Solheim Cup held at Golf Club St. Leon-Rot in Germany.
 She also represented Europe in the Patsy Hankins Trophy against Asia/Pacific twice, in 2016 and 2018.
 In 2018, she was the only returning European player from 2016, along with Bianca Fabrizio and Frida Kinhult.

 At the 2015 World Junior Girls Championship in Canada, she won the team silver, along with Cecilie Bofill and Line Toft Hansen.
 She finished in third place in the 2016 Portuguese International Ladies Amateur Championship, and third in the 2017 French International Lady Juniors Amateur Championship, where she shot a tournament personal best 3-under par 68 in the second round.
 She shot an all-tournament best 8-under par score of 64 in the final round to win the French International Ladies Amateur Championship ahead of Alessia Nobilio of Italy.
 She was runner-up in the European Nations Cup - Copa Sotogrande, in Spain.

 In 2017, Thomsen also played in the Vagliano Trophy along with future fellow Seminole Morgane Metraux, and competed in the U.S. Women's Amateur.
 She finished in second place in the individual standings with a 12-under par total at the 2016 World Championships in Mexico, the 2016 Espirito Santo Trophy, and helped the Danish team with Marie Lund-Hansen and Malene Krølbøll Hansen secure fourth place.